-As discussed in Ref.~\cite{Insulander-JPP-20}, the (almost) consequent overestimation of the post-CQ total plasma current is likely due the fact that losses of the RE seed population caused by the stochastization of the magnetic flux surfaces during the TQ are not modelled by \textsc{code} (and also not in the initial \textsc{go} simulations).
-In \textsc{code}, the 2D momentum distribution of the entire electron population is modelled as a continuum, i.e.~no explicit distinction is made between bulk electrons and RE.
-In contrast, \textsc{go} models the REs as a distinct electron population, and also models each RE generation mode separately.
+As discussed in Ref.~\cite{Insulander-JPP-20}, the (almost) consequent overestimation of the post-CQ total plasma current is likely due the fact that losses of the RE seed population caused by the stochastization of the magnetic flux surfaces during the TQ are not modelled by \textsc{code} (and also not in \textsc{go}).
+In the \textsc{code} simulations reported in Ref. \cite{Insulander-JPP-20}, the 2D momentum distribution of the entire electron population is modelled as a continuum, i.e.~no explicit distinction is made between bulk electrons and RE.
+In contrast, \textsc{go} models the REs as a distinct electron population, and also models each RE generation mechanism separately.
 This makes it possible to model the loss of REs generated by the hot-tail mechanism by multiplying the number of hot-tail REs generated in each time step by a damping factor $f_d$.
 For clarity, we discuss the hot-tail seed survival fraction $f_{\rm HT} = 1-f_d$ in the following.
-The loss of hot-tail generated REs is expected to be significant since they are generated during the TQ when confinement is impaired due to the magnetic flux surfaces being broken up as noted in section \ref{sec:GOtemperature}.
-The losses of REs generated through the Dreicer and avalanche mechanisms are expected to be less important since they are predominantly generated during the later phase of the disruption when the flux surfaces have healed again.
+The loss of hot-tail generated REs is expected to be significant since they are generated during the TQ when confinement is impaired due to the magnetic flux surfaces being broken up as noted in section \ref{sec:GOtemperatureExp}.
+The losses of REs generated through the Dreicer and avalanche mechanisms are expected to be less important since they are predominantly generated during the later phase of the disruption when the flux surfaces have re-formed.